opgeROBt/Investigating-airbnb-and-their-impact-on-crime/README.md

 **python quick guide api:** https://www.cbs.nl/en-gb/onze-diensten/open-data/statline-as-open-data/quick-start-guide

 ## About

-Explain who has contributed to the repository.
-You can say it has been part of a class you've taken at Tilburg University. we do stuff
+This repository has been created as part of the class _'data preparation and management'_  at Tilburg University.
+The following people have contributed to this repository:
+- Anoesjka Raateland
+- Cas-24
+- chokietang
+- MihaiVladS
+- OpgeROBt